openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 45: Antifreeze

 Antifreeze
 Set value means at which temperature the device will be turned on even if the thermostat was manually set to off.
-Available config. parameters (data type is 2 Byte DEC):
- default value 50 (5,0 °C)
- 0 - 127 = 0,0°C … 12,7 °C
- 1001 - 1127 = -0,1°C … - 12,6 °C
- 255 - Antifreeze functionality disabled
-NOTE: Antifreeze is activated only in heating mode.
+Available config. parameters (data type is 2 Byte DEC):<br /&gt  default value 50 (5,0 °C)<br /&gt  0 - 127 = 0,0°C … 12,7 °C<br /&gt  1001 - 1127 = -0,1°C … - 12,6 °C<br /&gt  255 - Antifreeze functionality disabled<br /&gt NOTE: Antifreeze is activated only in heating mode.
 Values in the range 0 to 1127 may be set.

 The manufacturer defined default value is ```50```.